Lymph nodes are part of the lymph system, a network of organs, nodes, ducts, and vessels that support the body's immune system.

 When to Call the Doctor

-Hall JE.
-The microcirculation and lymphatic system.
-In: Hall JE, ed.
+Hall JE, Hall ME.
+The microcirculation and lymphatic system: capillary fluid exchange, interstitial fluid, and lymph flow.
+In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 16.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 16.